 - Work that increases organizational infrastructure, allowing groups to do their work on a long-term basis.

 - Work that can not get adequate funding from other sources.

-- Work taking place across the expanse of Turtle Island now called Canada (Given our commitment to decolonization, we do not define our work according to colonial borders but instead engage applicants with some flexibility around their geographies).
+- Work taking place across the expanse of Turtle Island, now called Canada (Given our commitment to decolonization, we do not define our work according to colonial borders but instead engage applicants with some flexibility around their geographies).

-Applications for legal defence costs are not eligible for funding.
-Organizations funded by a settler government agency (e.g., federal, provincial and municipal governments, including government-funded agencies), extractive industries (e.g., mining companies), energy corporations, or banks will not be funded.
-We may consider projects for funding housed by such organizations.
+IMPORTANT: Applications for legal defence costs are not typically eligible for funding (see above).
+Organizations funded by a funded by a settler government agency (e.g., federal, provincial and municipal governments, including government-funded agencies), extractive industries (e.g., mining companies), energy corporations, or banks will not be funded.
+We may consider funding projects housed by such organizations.
 Applications on behalf of individuals will not be considered.